developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/guide/about/index.md

 ### Deprecations

 **Support for Unique Device Identification (UDI) barcodes is deprecated**.
-GS1, HIBCC and ICCBBA barcode standards will no longer be advanced in the Barcode API, and will be discontinued with Android 10 Q.
+GS1, HIBCC and ICCBBA barcode standards will no longer be advanced in the Barcode API.
+UDI support will be removed from the Barcode API when EMDK begins supporting devices running Android 10 Q.

 -----